-- Sudden cardiac death genetics in a young adult
+- Genetics of sudden cardiac death in young adults

-Sudden cardiac death (SCD) is a serious health issue that in a high number of cases affects overall population but,apparently, it affects healthy young individuals as well.
-A wide number of pathologies are involved in its development, which are characterised by the presence of a great diversity of phenotypes and genotypes.
-Some of these pathologies, and those which our studies are focused on, are:
+Sudden cardiac death is a serious health problem that affects a high number of cases of general population but also affects apparently healthy young individuals.
+A large number of pathologies are involved in its development, characterized by a great phenotypic and genotypic heterogeneity.
+Some of these pathologies on which we focus our studies are:

-A great number of mutations in a high and increasing number of genes involved in the development of said pathologies have been described.
-Our study focuses on:
+A large number of mutations have been described in a large and growing number of genes involved in the development of these pathologies.
+Our line of study focuses on:

--Study the already known genes and their possible role in sudden cardiac death.
+-To study already known genes and their possible implication in sudden cardiac death

--Assess the implementation of new technologies for the genetic diagnosis of these pathologies.
+-The application of massive sequencing for the genetic diagnosis of these pathologies.

-In developed countries, sudden infant death syndrome is the single largest cause of death among infants between one month and one year of age.
-Epidemiological studies have described a range of related environmental factors, but its cause is still unknown.
-Until now, a large number of theories have been proposed to explain this syndrome and all of them agree on the fact that these casualties derive from a complex interaction between genetic and environmental factors occurring in a vulnerable stage of development.
-Our main interest is to identify these genetic factors and for that purpose:
+In developed countries, sudden infant death syndrome (SIDS) is the leading cause of death in children between one month and one year of age.
+Epidemiological studies have described a number of related environmental factors, but the cause is still unknown.
+So far, an extensive number of theories have been proposed to explain this syndrome and all of them agree that these deaths result from the complex interaction between genetic and environmental factors that occur in a vulnerable period of development.
+Our main interest is to identify these genetic factors:

--We study the involvement of genes associated with SCD in young adults.
+-We study the implication of genes associated with MSC in young adults.

--We search for new associated genes through whole exome sequencing studies
+-We look for new associated genes through whole exome sequencing studies.